eswright/cgdi-qgis-services/README.md

 ## License

 ```
-This code is licensed under MIT
+This code is provided under MIT License.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 ```